jhuckaby/pixl-server-web/README.md

 | `response.write()` | This writes a chunk of data to the socket. |
 | `response.end()` | This indicates that the response has been completely sent. |

-For more detailed documentation on the response object, see Node's [http.ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse).
+For more detailed documentation on the response object, see Node's [http.ServerResponse](https://nodejs.org/api/http.html#class-httpserverresponse).

 ### args.ip

 This will be set to the user's remote IP address.
-Specifically, it will be set to the *first public IP address* if multiple addresses are provided via proxy HTTP headers and the socket.
+Generally, it will be set to the *first public IP address* if multiple addresses are provided via proxy HTTP headers and the socket.

 Meaning, if the user is sitting behind one or more proxy servers, *or* your web server is behind a load balancer, this will attempt to locate the user's true public (non-private) IP address.
 If none is found, it'll just return the first IP address, honoring proxy headers before the socket (which is usually correct).

+See [http_public_ip_offset](https://github.com/jhuckaby/pixl-server-web#http_public_ip_offset) for details on customizing the behavior of this property.

 If you just want the socket IP by itself, you can get it from `args.request.socket.remoteAddress`.